Last Updated: April 14th

 Hulu is more than just a place to catch network TV’s next-day airs.
 The streaming platform has ramped up its original content, going all-in on thoughtful and entertaining storytelling with its line-up of TV shows.
 There’s a genre for everyone here — dystopian sci-fi, family drama, fantasy-themed horror, etc. — so there’s really no excuse not to add at least one of these shows to your watchlist.

-Related: The Best TV Shows On Hulu Right Now
+Related: The Best Movies On Hulu Right Now

 1. The Handmaid’s Tale

 Based on the Margaret Atwood novel of the same name, Handmaid’s Tale is set in a dystopian future run by a fundamentalist government renamed Gilead.
 The fertility rate has bottomed out, women have been deprived of their rights, and the men have turned them into reproductive vessels.
 This future, however, is so recently removed from the present that the misery of the women — forced to be submissive through electroshock and other forms of torture — is compounded by haunting memories of their most recent past.
 Top-lined by the exceptional performance of Elizabeth Moss, the series also boasts strong supporting turns from Yvonne Strahovski, Samira Wiley, Joseph Fiennes, and Alexis Bledel, whose character attempts to rebel against the autocratic government and suffers excruciating consequences.
 It’s a harrowing series, often so bleak that it’s difficult to watch, but in our current political climate, the themes of The Handmaid’s Tale resonate loudly, and the second season is even darker and more powerful.

 2. Normal People

 1 season, 12 episodes | IMDb: 8.5/10